 • Impact noise: This is the noise made when the pellet hits its target.
 This noise is typically the quietest noise made by an air rifle.

 No studies have really been done on the levels of noise pollution in relation to the law.
 However, studies have been done around the risk of auditory hazards and air rifle shooting.
 Below we have sampled some extracted data to show the decibel muzzle measurements when an air rifle is discharged.
+If you miss your target then the impact noise will depend on the type of backstop you have.

 Noise Levels of The Average Air Rifle